 Manuscript Submission Guidelines

-Submissions of 5,000–7,500 words should be sent for consideration as an e-mail attachment in MS Word to the editors ( and ).
+Submissions of 5,000–7,500 words should be sent for consideration as an e-mail attachment in MS Word to the new editors (as of volume 11) ( and ).
 Submissions should be accompanied by a separate file that includes the title of the manuscript and a 100-word abstract.

 Submissions must be prepared according to the current edition of the MLA Style Manual and Guide to Scholarly Publishing and must use parenthetical documentation with a list of works cited.
 They must be double-spaced, including all quotations, endnotes, and the list of works cited.
 Submissions should be prepared for anonymous review (i.e., without any reference to the author’s identity).